The Washington Redskins released their first unofficial depth chart of the 2019 NFL season. Here are the important notes about it.

 More from Riggo's Rag

-- Three keys to victory for the Washington Football Team vs. Browns in Week 3
+- 10 Bold Predictions for the Washington Football Team in 2021

 - As expected, Case Keenum, Donald Penn, and Ereck Flowers have won the starting jobs at quarterback, left tackle, and left guard respectively.
 They will be primarily backed up by Dwayne Haskins, Geron Christian, and Wes Martin with the lattermost player being the most likely to step into the lineup without any injury concerns.